ZeroLikviz/godot_plugin-neural-network/README.md

 - PPONNET
 - GPUNNET*

-GPUNNET might be **cancelled** because I had a lot of issues trying to make NN to learn something.
+GPUNNET might be **cancelled** because I had a lot of issues trying to make NN learn something.
 Furthermore, GPUNNET will not work on Android at all when running outside the editor.